pyrddlgym-project/pyRDDLGym/docs/start2.rst

     env = pyRDDLGym.make("CartPole_Continuous_gym", "0")
     model = env.model

-Below are some commonly used fields of ``model`` that can be accessed directly.
+Below are some commonly used fields of ``model`` that can be accessed directly:

 .. list-table:: Commonly-used properties accessible in ``model``
-   :widths: 50 60
+   :widths: 40 80
    :header-rows: 1

    * - syntax